Skip to main content

 Content

-The written exams will cover four areas: General Linear Model (GLM), Measurement, Evaluation and an Applied/Advanced section (see table below).
+The written exams will cover General Linear Model (GLM) and Measurement (see table below).

 General Linear